 WHEREAS, this type of human interaction is destructive and contrary to human decency, therefore

-BE IT RESOLVED: that The Order of Omega urges each member chapter to make every effort to educate its members and the members of its fraternity and sorority system regarding principles of human decency.
+BE IT RESOLVED: that The Order of Omega urges each member chapter to make every effort to educate its members and the members of its fraternity and sorority community regarding principles of human decency.

 RESOLUTION AGAINST HAZING